Toward a New Fluid Dynamics Software Infrastructure (FDSI)

-The University of Colorado Boulder has been awarded an NSF collaborative research grant to lead the conceptualization of a Computational Fluid Dynamics Software Infrastructure (CDFSI) with input from the broader computational fluid dynamics research community.
+The University of Colorado Boulder has been awarded an NSF collaborative research grant to lead the conceptualization of a Fluid Dynamics Software Infrastructure (FDSI) with input from the broader computational fluid dynamics research community.
 Fluid dynamics is a broad field spanning science and engineering domains including climate, environment, health, transportation, propulsion, and power generation from conventional, alternative, and nuclear sources.
-By engaging a wide range of experts, CFDSI will develop a rich and extensible set of software that can be applied with a wide range of CFD codes to define, solve, and analyze both computational and experimental data.
+By engaging a wide range of experts, FDSI will develop a rich and extensible set of software that can be applied with a wide range of CFD codes to define, solve, and analyze both computational and experimental data.

-The conceptualization of CFDSI is funded through the Software Infrastructure for Sustained Innovation program at the National Science Foundation.
+The conceptualization of FDSI is funded through the Software Infrastructure for Sustained Innovation program at the National Science Foundation.
 This program is focused on realizing a portion of the Cyberinfrastructure Framework for 21st Century Science and Engineering vision and catalyzing new thinking, paradigms and practices in science and engineering.
-The objective of the conceptualization is to establish CFDSI as an NSF-funded Scientific Software Innovation Institute alongside the two current institutes, the Chemical and Materials Research Software Institute and the Science Gateway Community Institute.
+The objective of the conceptualization is to establish FDSI as an NSF-funded Scientific Software Innovation Institute alongside the two current institutes, the Chemical and Materials Research Software Institute and the Science Gateway Community Institute.